Block play can boost children’s development like few other activities, as Charlie Chewter explains…

 8. Self-esteem – Children can take risks in their block play, helping them to discover that they have independent ideas.
 Children experience a sense of achievement as they ‘have a go’, creating and developing something new and unique.

-9. PSED – Block play allows children to co-construct and negotiate.
+9. PSED (personal, social and emotional development) – Block play allows children to co-construct and negotiate.
 They take turns, share materials and cooperate with others, forging new friendships.
-It also encourages self-reliance, increases attention span and develops their sense of self.
+It also encourages self-reliance, increases attention span and develops sense of self.

 10. Communication & literacy – As children encounter new experiences through block play, there are countless opportunities for discussion and the development of new vocabulary.
 Social interaction with adults and peers unlocks further benefits, while using blocks can support story creation and collaborative storytelling.

-When observing block play skilled practitioners can support children by identifying and supporting the Characteristics of Effective Learning.
+When observing block play you can support children by identifying and supporting the Characteristics of Effective Learning.
 Key questions for adults to ask include:

 ● Are the children having and following their own ideas?
 Are they choosing and exploring their own ways of doing things?